 Promoting your competitive advantage as a solo attorney

 As a solo attorney, no one knows better than you that you get very little opportunity to kick back and take it easy.
 That’s especially true with business development.
 No sooner does one matter wrap up a matter, then go hunting for the next one.
-You’re human, so of course you’d appreciate the chance for a breather now and then.
+You’re human, so of course you’d appreciate the chance for a breather now and then, or just some better resources to work with.
 It just seems like you don’t get that.
 Is that just part and parcel of being a solo attorney?

 A steady stream of paying clients would help solve that problem — and as daunting as it seems, it is achievable.
 There’s no single surefire approach that will work for every solo attorney in every market and practice area, but in this post, we share some of the best strategies that we know help solo attorneys build a robust pipeline of new work.
 The hope is that by embracing as many of them as you can, a lot of the pressure to always be hunting for your next work matter will be lifted and you can focus on practicing law, which is what you really want to be doing.

 Bolster your website.

 The legal industry was ever so slow to wake up to the critical role websites play in attracting new business.
 There are still plenty of attorneys practicing today who either don’t have one at all, or have a bare-bones website that, frankly, turns potential clients off by looking dated or amateurish (the exact opposite impression any attorney would want to convey).